 - Slang and Idioms: These are sometimes interchangeable but essentially, slang is informal language that tends to be used in speech rather than writing, and between people who are familiar with each other and share similar interests.
 Idioms are expressions or phrases that have a different meaning from their literal interpretation.
 Do you have similar slang or idioms in your cultures?
 Can you teach each other some new phrases?

-As always, we encourage you to be safe and careful when meeting with your PAL partners.
+As always, we encourage you to be safe and careful when meeting with your Pals.
 Follow the tips below:

 - Meet your partner in public places.
 Do not meet at your home or in isolated areas.

 - Do not consume drugs or alcohol when spending time with people you don't know well.